 Megacystis microcolon intestinal hypoperistalsis syndrome

-The disorder is thought to arise from defective primarily affecting the gastrointestinal and renal tracts 11.
-It is suggested that intestinal smooth muscle myopathy is responsible for hypofunctioning intestine.
+The disorder is thought to arise from defects primarily affecting the gastrointestinal and renal tracts 11.
+It is suggested that intestinal smooth muscle myopathy is responsible for the hypofunctioning intestine.
 Reduced actin level, degeneration of vacuoles and reduction in cytoskeleton protein have also been described.

-The disease carries an autosomal recessive inheritance 2-3 with the gene locus at 15q24 8 although some authors suggest a sporadic occurence in certain cases reference required.
+The disease carries an autosomal recessive inheritance 2-3 with the gene locus at 15q24 8 although some authors suggest a sporadic occurrence in certain cases reference required.